+(136) Having detected an unusual transaction, a supervised entity is obliged,
-(135) Having detected an unusual transaction, a supervised entity is obliged, within reasonable means available, to examine the background of the transaction as well as the origin and purpose of funds included.
-Information may be obtained from, for example, official registers or the supervised entities' own registers or by requesting more detailed information on the transaction from the customer, such as contracts or other documents supporting the transaction.
-Supervised entities are also entitled to check customers' credit information.95

-(136) Supervised entities should act without delay so that funds or other assets related to a suspicious transaction are not transferred beyond authority access.
-If their suspicions are aroused, supervised entities may, at their own discretion, take the following courses of action: 96
+Issued on 22.6.2010 Valid from 1.9.2010 entities' own registers or by requesting more detailed information on the transaction from the customer, such as contracts or other documents supporting the transaction.
+Supervised entities are also entitled to check customers' credit information.98 (137) Supervised entities should act without delay so that funds or other assets related to a suspicious transaction are not transferred beyond authority access.
+If their suspicions are aroused, supervised entities may, at their own

-- suspension of a transaction for enquiries97 - rejection of a transaction, if, for example, the customer's identity cannot be reliably established - execution of a transaction, if the supervised entity cannot leave the transaction unexecuted or suspension or rejection of the transaction is likely to hinder discovery of the beneficiary of the transaction.
+- discretion, take the following courses of action: 99 - suspension of a transaction for enquiries100 - rejection of a transaction, if, for example, the customer's identity cannot be reliably established tel +358 10 831 51 fax +358 10 831 5328 firstname.lastname@fiva.fi www.fin-fsa.fi

+• execution of a transaction, if the supervised entity cannot leave the transaction unexecuted or suspension or rejection of the transaction is likely to hinder discovery of the beneficiary of the transaction.

-(137) Supervised entities should inform the Financial Intelligence Unit, if
+(138) Supervised entities should inform the Financial Intelligence Unit, if